The 39 Clues: The Sword Thief

 The Sword Thief is the third book in the series.
 It was written by Peter Lerangis and published on March 3, 2009.

 At Fiumicino airport, Amy and Dan are about to follow Nellie onto their Tokyo-bound commercial flight when Ian and Natalie Kabra, having infiltrated airline personnel, pose as Dan and Amy and take their place on board.
 Stranded, Amy and Dan are forced to join in alliance with Alistair, who takes them to Tokyo in exchange for learning Tokyo is their destination.
 Dan learns through computer research that Toyotomi Hideyoshi is their historical figure of interest but the three are kidnapped by the Holts and forced to share their lead.
 Searching the Tokyo subway tunnels, Amy, Dan, and Alistair become separated from the Holts but get chased by the Yakuza.
 Ian, Natalie, and Nellie arrive to rescue them and the six for an alliance.
 Amy and Dan share what they found with Alistair—seemingly random shapes, but combine with a coin provided by Ian, Alistair conclude they must continue their search in Seoul.
-After researching in Alistair's private library—where Amy and Dan learn that a fire tore the original Cahill family apart—the group sets their sights on Pukhansan where they find a secret entrance unlock using the coin.
+After researching in Alistair's private library—where Amy and Dan learn that a fire tore the original Cahill family apart—the group sets their sights on Pukhansan where they find a secret entrance that they unlock using the coin.
 Amy, having developed a potential romance with Ian, gives him back the coin.
 After learning that the next clue is gold—a clue Alistair and the Kabras already know—and learning the next location is Lake Tash, Ian and Natalie betray the alliance and use the coin to lock the others in the cave.
 Alistair notices explosives hidden in the cave's ceiling and Dan uses matches acquired in Tokyo to light them up, creating an exit.
 Alistair fails to escape while Dan informs Amy that the real next location is Cairo and concerns Sakhet.
 Dan realizes Alistair is secretly alive while Alistair, having faked his death on purpose, threatens his murderous uncle, Bae.